 - Boat building and seacraft

 If you are lucky, you may catch a coffee-making demonstration.
-These usually occur twice daily and are one of the highlights of a trip to the House of the Artisans.
+These usually occur every 30 minutes and are one of the highlights of a trip to the House of the Artisans.
 Local guides will talk you through the etiquette surrounding brewing and drinking coffee in the UAE in a traditional majlis.

 Access to the House of the Artisans can be obtained through the porticoed area of Qasr Al Hosn or directly from Al Hosn street.
 Entry to the House of Artisans is included in your Qasr Al Hosn ticket fee.